tiangolo/uwsgi-nginx-flask-docker/README.md

 ## What's new

+2017-12-10:

-2017-12-10: Added support for `/app/prestart.sh` script to run arbitrary code before starting the app (for example, Alembic - SQLAlchemy migrations).
+* Added support for `/app/prestart.sh` script to run arbitrary code before starting the app (for example, Alembic - SQLAlchemy migrations).
 The [documentation for the `/app/prestart.sh` is in the main README](https://github.com/tiangolo/uwsgi-nginx-flask-docker#custom-appprestartsh).
+* `/app` is part of the `PYTHONPATH` environment variable.
+That allows global imports from several places, easier Alembic integration, etc.

 2017-12-08: Now you can configure which port the container should listen on, using the environment variable `LISTEN_PORT`.